 Signs of summer are everywhere, and spending time outdoors is not only a priority but a tradition for many New Jersey families.
 Enjoying the outdoors means a close encounter with all that Mother Nature has to offer, from songbirds to butterflies and unfortunately, a few uninvited disease-carrying pests.
-Fear not, fellow Jerseyans, we have some simple tips on how to reduce ticks in your yard.
+Fear not, fellow Jerseyans, we have some simple landscaping techniques and tips on how to reduce ticks in your yard.

 More folks from New Jersey were diagnosed with Lyme disease last year than in nearly the past two decades.
 And it’s not just Lyme disease we have to worry about.
 Ticks carry numerous other diseases as well.